 Even though TikTok has exploded and changed how we approach digital marketing in general, it's still tricky to make it work for every business.
 This is why it's worth asking your candidate their thoughts on utilising TikTok for your business.

-• What are the best practices?
+- What are the best practices?

-• Are your competitors on it?
+- Are your competitors on it?

-• Is there a trend you could hop on as a brand, and how?
+- Is there a trend you could hop on as a brand, and how?

 14. Can we see some examples of the social media projects you've worked on?

-Results speak for themselves.
 If they can’t or won’t show you their marketing portfolio, then they either don’t have the experience you need or they aren’t very good at what they do.
 Would you try to sell a product to potential clients without being able to show it to them?

 15. How would you allocate our social media budget?

-Specific metrics and KPIs should be discussed and what should go where percentage-wise.
-For example, a decent percentage can be allocated to Facebook Ads - a medium-sized company can spend as much as $500 per month on paid advertising.
+For example, a decent percentage can be allocated to Facebook Ads - a medium-sized company can spend as much as $500 monthly on paid advertising.
 Human capital, social media tools, and training are also absolutely necessary for high ROI.

 16. How would you communicate with the rest of the company?

-Social media management must support other marketing and customer service initiatives in the business.
-Your future employee will need to be in the loop with most other aspects of the business and will need the buy-in of co-workers to achieve true success.
-The roles and responsibilities of each cog in the machine (your business) should be defined as clearly as possible.
+Your future employee will need to be informed about most other aspects of the business and will need the buy-in of co-workers to achieve true success.

 17. What are our competitors doing in social media?

-Again, this helps to identify if they did any proper research before the interview.
-While a full answer is not necessary ahead of time, it should show you how the social activities of your business compare to your competitors.
 When hiring a social media specialist, you want them to be aware of what’s going on in the industry, and a true professional will have this covered.

-18. Do you have your own blog or do you regularly publish content on your personal social media platforms?
+18. Do you have your own blog, or do you regularly publish content on your personal social media platforms?

-This will show you how well-balanced they are across all aspects of the position, and also what kind of a content creator they are.
-It's perfectly fine to outsource content, but then they should have a good grasp of creative writing, design and best SEO practices.
+It's perfectly fine to outsource content, but they should have a good grasp of creative writing, design, and best SEO practices.
 If not, how will they be able to assess the quality of the outsourced material?

 19. What is the most important thing a social media manager should be doing?

-This helps you understand what they think social media marketing is and how it should be done.
-The best answer will be a version of ‘listening to’ or ‘monitoring’ your audience and your competitors.
+The best answer will involve ‘listening to’ or ‘monitoring’ your audience and your competitors.
 The old saying about two ears and one mouth is especially relevant in social media management.

 "Good content always has an objective; it’s created with intent.
 It, therefore, carries triggers to action." - Ann Handley, Chief Content Officer, MarketingProfs